-The Sustainable Forestry Initiative® (SFI) Community Grants support collaborative projects between local communities and the SFI network to increase understanding of the values and benefits provided by sustainably managed forests.
+The Sustainable Forestry Initiative® (SFI) Community Grants supports collaborative projects between local communities and the SFI network to increase understanding of the values and benefits provided by sustainably managed forests.

-- Contribute to SFI Implementation Committee coordination on SFI 2022 standard requirements related to Climate Smart Forestry, Fire Resilience and Awareness, and Conservation of Biological Diversity, with focus on demonstrating practices and methodologies that can be replicated.
+- SFI Implementation Committee (SIC) coordination on SFI 2022 standard requirements related to Climate Smart Forestry, Fire Resilience and Awareness, Conservation of Biological Diversity, and Recognize and Respect Indigenous Rights, with focus on training and best practices that can be replicated.

-- Advance uptake of the SFI Small-Scale Forest Management Module for Indigenous Peoples and Families, including creation of a tool kit to showcase models of implementation.
+- Indigenous community uptake of the SFI Small-Scale Forest Management Module for Indigenous Peoples and Families through tool kits, administration support, training, and other methods.

-- Coordinate with SICs on outreach to the architecture, engineering, and construction community regarding benefits of specifying and building with SFI certified products.
+- Outreach to the architecture, engineering, and construction community about the environmental and social benefits associated with building with SFI-certified forest products.

 The Lead Organization in the Project must be one of the following: